maharajhaider/maharajhaider/README.md

 - 👋 Hi, I’m @maharajhaider
-- 👀 I’m interested in full-stack development with focus on React and Spring boot
+- 👀 I’m interested in devops and full-stack development!
-- 🌱 I’m currently looking for a 2024 Summer Internship Opportunity
+- 🌱 I’m currently looking for a 2025 Summer Internship Opportunity
 - 📫 Reach me on LinkedIn https://www.linkedin.com/in/maharajhaider/

 <!---